hannahql/school_admission_policies/README.md

-# School Admission Policies Research Framework
+# School Admission Policies

-This repository implements simulations for studying school admission policies, with a particular focus on analyzing the impact of different admission strategies, costs, and barriers across student groups.
+This repository implements simulations for the paper "Dropping Standardized Testing for Admissions Trades Off Information and Access".

 ## Overview